Do-sensei/MLCL_2023/5_Project/README.md

 ## 📋 1.
 Project Brief

-Ready to test your passion?
-This project demands you build two distinct Deep Learning models using the power of PyTorch for fine-tuning.
+Sharpen your skills!
+This challenge pushes you to build two distinct Deep Learning models using the robustness of PyTorch for fine-tuning.
 Each model will cater to a unique dataset from Kaggle.
-While you're free to pick any model, remember the key point is **Design DeepLearning Models!**
+While you're allowed to select any model, remember the heart of this project is **Designing Deep Learning Models** Independently!

 ---